kitnil/awesome/README.md

 - [marinara](https://github.com/schmich/marinara) - Pomodoro® time management assistant for Chrome
 - [ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
 - [chromium-vim](https://github.com/1995eaton/chromium-vim) - Vim bindings for Google Chrome.
-- [Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
 - [unsung-kingdom](https://github.com/laineus/unsung-kingdom) - RPG written in JavaScript
 - [postbird](https://github.com/Paxa/postbird) - Open source PostgreSQL GUI client for macOS, Linux and Windows